salrashid123/go_mtls_scratchpad/README.md

 to use

-- start and OCSP Server
+- (optional) start and OCSP Server

 ```bash
 cd ocsp_full/